fizwidget/fizwidget.github.io/source/_posts/2014-07-06-implicit-futures-in-ruby.markdown

 To summarise what we're trying to achieve, we want the future object to appear as though it were the result object.
 When we call a method on it, it should delegate the call to the result (blocking if necessary until the result becomes available).

 It's not immediately obvious how methods could be delegated like this.
-The future should be able to work with all types of result objects, so we don't know in advance which methods need forwarding.
+The future should be able to work with all types of result objects, so we don't know in advance which methods will need forwarding.

 Ruby has a rather interesting feature called `method_missing` that comes in handy here.
 Calling a non-existent method would normally result in an error, but if we define a method called `method_missing`, Ruby will call that instead.